ayoniyi/NetWood-API/README.md

-# Nolewood API
+# NetWood API

 A RESTful API for fetching and categorizing Nigerian movies and TV shows using the YouTube API.

 ## Overview

-Nolewood API provides a comprehensive solution for accessing Nigerian film content.
+NetWood API provides a comprehensive solution for accessing Nigerian film content.
 It fetches data from YouTube, categorizes it intelligently, and stores it in a MongoDB database to reduce API calls and improve performance.

 ### Key Features